qunicorn/qunicorn-core/docs/tutorials/getting_started.rst

 If you want to run requests using the rigetti pilot you need to have instances of quilc and qvm running.
-For this first download the forest-sdk on https://qcs.rigetti.com/sdk-downloads and then run the following commands:
+For this, first download the forest-sdk on https://qcs.rigetti.com/sdk-downloads and then run the following commands:

 .. code-block:: bash

     // Terminal 1

     quilc -S

     // Terminal 2